 To accurately localize and identify the host galaxies, it is imperative to conduct follow-up observations of the triggering GW events using EM telescopes.
 However, the feasibility of such follow-up observations is often hindered by physical constraints, such as limited telescope time availability, making it difficult to observe the fast-fading events within a restricted timeframe.
-This phenomenon may occur if the sources are oriented face-on with respect to Earth or are located at very small distances, as observed in the case of GW170817.
-Nevertheless, the probability of such events happening so nearby remains very low based on our present understanding of astronomy and the last few years of GW observations.
-Also, the effective duty cycle of the network~\cite{Schutz:2011tw}, the fraction of time the network is producing useful data for such observations, which is essentially proportional to the detection rate, remains low.
+This phenomenon may occur if the sources are oriented face-on with respect to Earth or are located at minimal distances, as observed in the case of GW170817.
+Nevertheless, the probability of such events happening is very low on the basis of our present understanding of astronomy and the last few years of GW observations.
+Also, the effective duty cycle of the network~\cite{Schutz:2011tw}, the fraction of time the network produces useful data for such observations, which is essentially proportional to the detection rate, remains low.
 To increase the detection rate for such events, (i) the horizon distance (that is, the sensitivity of the network) should increase, (ii) sky localization should improve so that deeper EM follow-up can be performed, (iii) more detectors in the network, which will increase the effective duty cycle, and (iv) more Target-of-Opportunity time and suitable EM observatories for follow-ups.